 Lassou and Hopper (2016) found tensions between the country’s political leaders and civil servants.
 Decisions on resource allocations, civil service appointments and promotions, and contract awards were often informal and personalized rather than following established formal rules and procedures (Cammack, 2007).
 The politicians' actions were deemed to represent neo-patrimonialism whereby “the distinction between private and public spheres, at least formally, exists and is accepted, and public reference is made to rational–legal bureaucracies but in practice the distinction is blurred” (Lassou and Hopper, 2016: 43).
-The collaboration of local political leaders in neo-colonial exploitation, is a byproduct of neo-colonialism.
+Local political leaders’ collaboration in neo-colonial exploitation is a byproduct of neo-colonialism.
 Agbohou (2012) labels this the ‘politic of the third man’.
 Lassou and Hopper’s study (2016) prompted the following questions.
 Were they an isolated instance of France’s neo-colonial influence in Francophone Africa?
 If not, what mechanism(s) underpin France’s interventions and are they unique to Francophone Africa, i.e. how do they compare with their Anglophone counterparts?
-And do external actors’ actions constitute neo-colonialism or are they mutually beneficial or altruistic acts fostering good governance?
-The paper examines these questions by comparing government accounting developments in Benin to those in Ghana.
-The remainder of the paper is structured thus: Section 2 describes colonial government accounting and its ramifications in post-colonial Africa; Section 3 the theoretical framework employed; Section 4 the research methods; Section 5 the research findings; and Section 6 provides concluding comments.
+Do external actors’ actions constitute neo-colonialism or are they mutually beneficial or altruistic acts fostering good governance?
+The paper examines these questions by comparing government accounting developments in Benin and Ghana.
+The remainder of the paper is structured thus: Section 2 describes colonial government accounting and its ramifications in post-colonial Africa; Section 3 the theoretical framework employed; Section 4 the research methods; Section 5 the research findings; and Section 6 discusses the findings and provides concluding comments.

 Colonialism, government accounting and post-colonial Africa

 France and Britain governed their African colonies differently.
-France installed a centralized federal administration in West Africa exerting direct rule modelled on French State bureaucracy.
+France installed a centralized federal administration exerting direct rule modelled on French State bureaucracy.
 Despite attempts to make West Africans French, they were subjects (sujets) not French citizens.
 There was little administrative use of traditional local leaders, especially chiefs, or indigenous laws.
 A governor-general of French West Africa based in Senegal executed legislation and directives from the Minister of Colonies and the government in Paris.
-Colonies had to pay their way: the emphasis lay on direct interventions to increase the returns of industries.
+Colonies had to pay their way: the emphasis lay on direct interventions to increase returns of industries.
 In contrast, the British exerted indirect rule through governors and colonial officers.
-The emphasis was on trade, and military and tax control through a cheaper and smaller colonial administration employing fewer expatriates devoted to developing an infrastructure conducive to British companies.
+The emphasis was on trade, and military and tax control through a cheaper and smaller colonial administration employing fewer expatriates that developed an infrastructure conducive to British companies.
 Otherwise most aspects of life were left to chiefs, who enjoyed considerable autonomy if were loyal to British interests.
 Unlike France there was no attempt to assimilate African subjects.